microsoft/vscode-appcenter/README.md

     >Tip: If you enable `appcenter.crashes` setting, you will see a "Tools" menu button and "Simulate crashes" under it.
 It sends test crash data to the linked App Center application.

 3. Link CodePush to an existing react-native application.
-    When inside of a react-native application, if the current app is set, you will see a "Link Code Push" button under "Tools" menu.
+    When inside of a react-native application, you will see a "Link Code Push" button under "Tools" menu.
 Choose it.

+    * You will be prompted to choose an Android and iOS app to link.
     * Code Push SDK for React Native will be installed and saved into your `plugin.json`.
-    * Deployment key for the current application will be fetched or created
+    * Deployment keys for the chosen applications will be fetched or created
     * We will run `react-native link react-native-code-push` for you and automatically fill all the prompts, and notify you when finished.

 4. You would like to open already existing react-native application with CodePush installed.
 When logged in, the following App Center Menu options should be avaliable under "Distribute > CodePush":